Skip to Content

 1. Replace Worn Parts: It’s normal for your water heater to need part replacement due to normal wear and tear.
 Your water heater is a heavy-use appliance, so replacing worn parts before they have the chance to break is better for your system in the long run.
 For example, the anode rod is a critical part of your water heater that should be checked and changed every five years or so.
 An anode rod attracts corrosive materials, so they don’t harm your tank.
 When the rod is worn, it stops working, and your tank could be at risk.
 Another part you should replace during your DIY maintenance is the air intake filter.

 However, if you find that issues have occurred with your water heater, you should act immediately to restore it to its functioning condition.
 Call our experienced plumbers today at (909) 552-7550 to schedule an appointment.
-At All City Plumbing, our team works quickly and efficiently to get the job done on time and on budget.
+At All City Plumbing, Air & Electrical, our team works quickly and efficiently to get the job done on time and on budget.

 Categories: